 Drinking alcohol while pregnant is a leading cause of birth defects in a baby.
-Everything a mother drinks also goes to the baby.
+Everything a pregnant person drinks also goes to the baby.
 Alcohol is broken down more slowly in the baby's developing body than it is in an adult's body.
 This can cause the alcohol levels to remain high and stay in the baby's body longer.
-The risk of miscarriage and stillbirth also goes up if the mother drinks alcohol.
+The risk for miscarriage and stillbirth also goes up if the pregnant person drinks alcohol.

 Fetal alcohol syndrome (FAS).
-These are the most severe problems that can happen when a woman drinks during pregnancy.
+These are the most severe problems that can happen when a pregnant person drinks during pregnancy.
 These may include fetal death.
 Babies born with FAS have abnormal facial features.
 They may also have growth and central nervous system problems, such as learning problems.

 Alcohol-related neurodevelopmental disorder (ARND).
 Children with ARND may not have full FAS.
 But they have learning and behavioral problems because they were exposed to alcohol in the uterus.
 They may have trouble with math, problems with memory or attention, problems with impulse control or judgment, and poor school performance.

-Alcohol-related birth defects (ARBD).
+Alcohol-related birth defects.
 Birth defects related to prenatal alcohol exposure can include abnormalities in the heart, kidneys, bones, hearing, or a combination of these.